umbraco/UmbracoDocs/13/umbraco-engage/installation/troubleshooting-installs.md

 [Please check out our known-issue section for possible issues after installing.](../../../support/known-issues-and-work-arounds/)
 {% endhint %}

-## The uMS Checklist
+## The Umbraco Engage Checklist

-If you have problems with the uMS setup or configuration, this checklist is for you.
-Verify you installed the Nuget package **uMarketingSuite** into your Umbraco website
+If you have problems with Umbraco Engage setup or configuration, this checklist is for you.
+Verify you installed the Nuget package **Umbraco.Engage** into your Umbraco website

 ### 1. The Marketing section